-- Substantial Portion of Compensation is At-Risk: For 2021, up to 75% and 65% of the pay mix for our Chief Executive Officer and current NEOs, respectively, was variable and/or performance-based. - Long-Term Vesting: Our stock option and RSU awards have multi-year vesting periods to reward long-term performance and deter inappropriate risk taking. - Stock Ownership Guidelines: We have stock ownership requirements for our directors and executive officers; our Chief Executive Officer and executive officers must hold three-times and one-times, his or her base salary at the time such person became an executive officer in company stock, respectively; and our directors must hold three-times his or her annual cash retainer. - No Repricing: Our stock options cannot be repriced, reset or exchanged for cash or other equity awards if underwater without stockholder approval. - Double Trigger Change in Control Severance: Our Change in Control Severance Plan requires a double trigger (i.e., change in control plus qualifying termination) to receive severance benefits and accelerated vesting of equity awards under a change in control. - At-Will Employment of Executive Officers: All of our executive officers, including our Chief Executive Officer and our Chief Financial Officer, are employed by us on an "at will" basis.
+- Substantial Portion of Compensation is At-Risk: For 2022, up to 73% and 67% of the pay mix for our CEO and other NEOs, respectively, was variable and/or performance-based. - Long-Term Vesting: Our stock option and RSU awards have multi-year vesting periods to reward long-term performance and deter inappropriate risk taking. - Stock Ownership Guidelines: We have stock ownership requirements for our directors and executive officers; our CEO and executive officers must hold five-times and two-times, his or her base salary, respectively; and our directors must hold five-times his or her annual cash retainer. - No Repricing: Our stock options cannot be repriced, reset or exchanged for cash or other equity awards if underwater without stockholder approval. - Double Trigger Change in Control Severance: Our Change in Control Severance Plan requires a double trigger (i.e., change in control plus qualifying termination) to receive severance benefits and accelerated vesting of equity awards under a change in control. - At-Will Employment of Executive Officers: All of our executive officers, including our CEO and our CFO, are employed by us on an "at will" basis.
 We do not provide guaranteed annual bonus or equity award rights.
-Compensation is reviewed and approved by the Compensation Committee in its sole discretion each year. - Independent Compensation Committee: The Compensation Committee consists entirely of independent directors who select and utilize an independent outside compensation consultant.
+Compensation is reviewed and approved by the Compensation Committee in its sole discretion each year. - Independent Compensation Committee: The Compensation Committee consists entirely of independent directors who select and utilize an independent outside compensation consultant. - Independent Compensation Consultant: The Compensation Committee's independent compensation consultant, Compensia, Inc. ("Compensia"), a national compensation consulting firm, is retained directly by the Compensation Committee and performs no other consulting or other services for the Company. - Annual Executive Compensation Assessment: Compensia conducts an annual executive compensation assessment with benchmarks developed based on the review of a reasonable set of similar-industry and size/value public companies. - Risk Assessment: The Compensation Committee and its independent advisor perform an annual review of the risks related to our compensation program. - No Gross-Ups or Excessive Perquisites: We do not provide for tax gross-ups in connection with any "golden parachute" excise taxes.
+We do not provide excessive benefits or perquisites for our executive officers outside the scope of what we provide generally for all employees.

-- Independent Compensation Consultant: The Compensation Committee's independent compensation consultant, Compensia, Inc. ("Compensia"), a national compensation consulting firm, is retained directly by the Compensation Committee and performs no other consulting or other services for the Company. - Annual Executive Compensation Assessment: Compensia conducts an annual executive compensation assessment with benchmarks developed based on the review of a reasonable set of similar-industry and size/value public companies. - Risk Assessment: The Compensation Committee and its independent advisor perform an annual review of the risks related to our compensation program. - No Gross-Ups or Excessive Perquisites: We do not provide for tax gross-ups in connection with any "golden parachute" excise taxes.
-We do not provide excessive benefits or perquisites for our executive officers outside the scope of what we provide generally for all employees. - No Excessive Severance: Our executive officers are not entitled to change in control cash severance payments in excess of one times their annual base salary plus target bonus.
-We do not provide severance to executives who are terminated for cause. - Clawback Policy: In March 2021, the Company adopted a compensation recovery ("clawback") policy that provides that our Board of Directors may require the forfeiture, recovery or reimbursement of cash and equity incentive compensation from an officer in the event our Board has determined such officer has engaged in detrimental activity. - Standard Retirement Plan Benefits We do not maintain a defined benefit pension plan or retirement plan for our executive officers other than a 401(k) plan, which provides for broad-based employee participation in the U.S.
+- No Excessive Severance: Our executive officers are not entitled to change in control cash severance payments in excess of one times their annual base salary plus target bonus.
+We do not provide severance to executive terminations other than involuntary terminations by the Company without cause. - No Excessive Severance: Severance payments to our executive officers under our Severance Plan are limited to 6 months of an executive's salary in cases of non-voluntary termination without cause. - Clawback Policy: In March 2021, the Company adopted a compensation recovery ("clawback") policy that provides that our Board of Directors may require the forfeiture, recovery or reimbursement of cash and equity incentive compensation from an officer in the event our Board has determined such officer has engaged in detrimental activity.
+The Board intends to review the clawback policy once the final Dodd-Frank rules become effective to ensure that the Company's clawback policy is compliant with such rules. - Standard Retirement Plan Benefits We do not maintain a defined benefit pension plan or retirement plan for our executive officers other than a 401(k) plan, which provides for broad-based employee participation in the U.S.